httpshahan/backend-Template/docs/README.md

 2. Write tests for new features
 3. Update documentation as needed
 4. Use conventional commit messages
+5. Run security tests before committing

+For detailed contributing guidelines, see [CONTRIBUTING.md](../CONTRIBUTING.md)

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see [LICENSE](../LICENSE) for details.

 ---